 An Invitation to Co-create Intentional Communities

 In The Fourth Turning, Marshall (1997) defines the purposes of community as (a) resilience versus economic subservience, which could also be defined as voluntary simplicity; (b) spirituality, which could be defined simply as service and equity; (c) a center of research, documenting progression of new ideas.
-This website intends to help you develop self-sufficiency so you can disconnect yourself from systems of exploitation, then help others to co-create intentional communities.
+This website intends to help you develop self-sufficiency so you can disconnect yourself from systems of exploitation, then help others to co-create residential intentional communities.

 The most invisible type of intentional community, that looks fairly mainstream from the outside, is to join two to five houses in sharing resources.
 Starting small and gradual in that way could work best for some.
 For stories from mostly millennials who have done it successfully and recently, for legal and financial tips, for decision-making strategies, sharing and boundaries, see supernuclear.substack.com.